mkomadina-pixel/GPC/README.md

             }

 ## 2. Binary Space Partition (BSP)
-The BSP is a binary tree logic, we create a ground and then recursivly it create nods and the leaf are our room. this method is more effective tha the simple room placement and it let us connect the room smarted.
+BSP is a binary tree logic.
+We create a ground, then recursively divide it into nodes.
+The leaves are our rooms.
+This method is more efficient than simple room placement and allows us to connect rooms more intelligently.

             private void DrawRooms(BSPNod room)
             {